mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```
-The DC nodal matrix has the same values as before:
+For example, the nodal matrix in the DC framework has the same values as before:
 ```@repl ACDCModelUpdate
 system.dcModel.nodalMatrix
 ```